buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Touch |
 | **Duration**: | Instantaneous |

-If the object or person was cursed through the Bestow Curse spell, or if the Narrator decides that the object has a particular curse, then the DC of the caster of Remove Curse must be higher than that of the Curse.
+If the object or person was cursed through the Bestow Curse spell, or if the Game Master decides that the object has a particular curse, then the DC of the caster of Remove Curse must be higher than that of the Curse.

 **For each Critical Magical Success** obtained in the Magic Check, you can heal one more person or consider a +4 to overcome the DC of the curse.